The AK FAQ

 Q: How do you decide what books to publish?

-A: We conduct an in-depth profit and loss statement and then have a private consultation with our Amazon rep. (Okay, so we filter out the off-topic submissions and have at least two collective members read through each manuscript.
-At that point we ALL sit down and discuss the strengths/weaknesses of the project, based on the report back offered.
-We also accept proposals from authors that demonstrate a clear grasp of their subject matter without seeing a complete manuscript, but this is usually reserved for folks we've worked with before or can vouch for their literary talents.)
+A: We conduct an in-depth profit and loss analysis and then have a private consultation with our Amazon rep. Just kidding.
+A couple of us screen the many submissions we get to filter out everything that’s off-topic.
+When the full collective decides to consider a submission, at least two collective members read through each manuscript and report back to the rest of us.
+At that point, we ALL sit down and discuss the strengths/weaknesses of the project.
+We sometimes accept proposals without seeing a complete manuscript, but usually only from folks we've worked with before or who have published previous books we’re familiar with.